 There are going to be times when you just don’t feel like it, but like any other job or activity that’s important to you, you must still, somehow, sit down every day and write something.

 It’s been said that it is by sitting down every day to write that one becomes a writer.
 Stephen King believes in writing every day, including on Christmas Day, and he aims to write for about four hours each day and get down about 1,000 words.

 So whether you’re writing a novel, a short story, an article, or nothing in particular, just sit down and write something every single day.
 You could even write your own story in a journal or diary.

-There are many writing tools, book writing apps, and free creative writing software that will help you kick-start your creativity and get rid of writer’s block like these 120 genre-focused creative writing prompts.
+There are many writing tools, book writing apps, and creative writing software that will help you kick-start your creativity and get rid of writer’s block like these 120 genre-focused creative writing prompts.

-Another way to find the creative inspiration to write is to attend a writer’s retreat, writer’s workshop, or online writing classes.
+Another way to find creative inspiration to write is to attend a writer’s retreat, writer’s workshop, or online writing classes.
 Even if you only write one page every day, that’s 365 pages in a year and that’s a whole book, isn’t it?